Wenlab/Larval-Zebrafish-Tracking/README.md

 <details>
 <summary> Detection of the fish </summary>

-We use a U-Net to detect fish in real time.
+We use a simple U-Net to detect fish head and yolk in real time.
 The codes for training and the trained network are in [U-net](U-net).

 </details>